-This course will enable students to earn college credit for learning or improving skills or knowledge on-the-job.
+1.0 - 8.0 Units / Credit course for grade or Pass/No Pass This course will enable students to earn college credit for learning or improving skills or knowledge on-the-job.
 Occupational Work Experience is "discipline-specific" in that students' job and learning objectives relate to the Work Experience course.
 There are no prerequisites or concurrent enrollment requirements, and there are no classroom meetings after the initial orientation.
 Student can earn up to 8 units per semester (for a total of 16 combined Work Experience units).
 Units are Degree applicable and transferable.
 Units are awarded upon achievement of approved learning objectives.
 Each unit requires paid employees to document 75 hours (volunteers or unpaid employees - 60 hours) during the semester.
+May be taken for a total of 16 units in any combination.